SkoolaSYS/Skoola-wallet/README.md

 ## Development server

 Make sure NodeJs and npm have been installed.
+Run npm install to install all required modules.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.